jS5t3r/jS5t3r/README.md

 ---

 - 🔭 I’m currently working on transformers and foundation models.
 - 🌱 I’m currently learning evolutionary AI.
 - 👯 I’m looking to collaborate on ML research projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with mock interviews.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I won a tournament in kickboxing.
 <!---- 💬 Ask me about ... --->
 <!---- 📫 How to reach me: ... --->
 <!--- - 😄 Pronouns: ...  --->